luis-gonzales/traffic-sign-classifier-cnn/README.md

 Run `./init.sh` to obtain the dataset in `./data/` and the saved TensorFlow model in `./tf_model/`.

 #### Training
 Run `python ./src/sign_classifier_train.py` to train the model.
-The trained TensorFlow model saves to `./tf_model/`. the chosen values for The chosen values for the hyperparameters (learning rate and batch size) are predefined in `./src/sign_classifier_train.py`, but these can be changed by redefining `alpha` and `batch_sz`.
+The trained TensorFlow model saves to `./tf_model/`.
+The chosen values for the hyperparameters (learning rate and batch size) are predefined in `./src/sign_classifier_train.py`, but these can be changed by redefining `alpha` and `batch_sz`.

 #### Inference
 Inference can be performed by running `python ./src/sign_classifier_inference.py <img>` where `<img>` is a 32 x 32 RGB image compatible with `cv2.imread()`.
 As an example, `twenty_kph.png`, a compatible image of a 20 KPH speed limit sign, is included in `./imgs/`.
 To perform inference on this image, run `python ./src/sign_classifier_inference.py ./imgs/twenty_kph.png`.